Agoric/safe-modules/PURITY_CHECKER_RULES.md

     is itself a purifiable expression.
 Any other call to `makePoint` is conservatively rejected.

-- To verify a method call, like `bob.foo(carol)` we must first analyze `bob.foo` to determine what function it calls, which we usually cannot do reliably.
-When we can, we treat it as a function call with an implicit `this` argument.
+-   A ***method call***, like `bob.foo(carol)`.
+In the rare cases when we can reliably determine what function is looked up by `bob.foo`, we treat the method call as a function call with an implicit `this` argument.
 For non-arrow functions, we treat each occurence of `this` as if it is a use of a parameter variable initialized to that argument.
 For arrow functions, `this` is like a lexical variable, defined by the implicit `this` parameter of the closest enclosing non-arrow function.

--   Construct / 'new' expression - we treat it like a function call.
+-   A ***`new` constructor call***, like `new Point(3, 5), is treated like a function call.
 The implicit arguments include the function itself, what we are doing the new on.
 That has to be pure, not just purifiable, and all the explicit arguments need to be pure.
 And the function itself needs to be visible in the same way as a normal call